idiazroncero/eleventy-netlify-boilerplate/README.md

 `yarn images:resize` performs gulp resizeImages task, creating all the configured resizes and crops from the original images.

 `yarn images:minify` runs gulp minifyImages.
 Creates webp versions and minifies jpg and pnf files.

+`yarn pwa` and `yarn images:favicons` both run a gulp process that will generate all favicons needed and all the manifest files for service workers / search engines.
+Please note this command needs to be __manually__ run once on every favicon.jpg change because it is not part of the build process (in order to make it faster).

 ## TODO